OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/dd/pt.md

 ---
 title: pt
-description: The pt command can print the latest price targets from analysts as provided by Business Insider.
+description: "The pt command can print the latest price targets from analysts as provided" by Business Insider.
 The command has parameters such as raw for displaying only raw data, and limit for controlling the number of price targets shown.
 keywords: